 - Rename it has “write protect” without quotes.

 - Double click on that write-protect keys and change its value to “0”.

 - Connect your microSD card to your computer using an adapter.
-Make sure that adapter not activated write-protect switch.
-Most of the adapters write protection activate by pulling that switch all the way to down.
+Make sure that the adapter not activated the write-protect switch.
+Most of the adapters write protection activate by pulling that switch all the way down.

 - Type the start menu “cmd” without quotes and right-click on it and choose “Run as Administrator” or right-click on the start menu and choose “Command Prompt (Admin)”.